ecbush/xenoGI/TUTORIAL.rst

   gunzip GCF_000006945.2_ASM694v2_cds_from_genomic.fna.gz GCF_000006945.2_ASM694v2_genomic.gff.gz

 Now start the IGB broswer.
 From the File menu, select "Open Genome from File".
 Select the fna file you just downloaded and unpacked.
-Once that has complete, again go to the File meno.
+Once that has completed, again go to the File menu.
 This time select "Open File", and select ``S_enterica_LT2-island.bed``.

 To get the genes to display, you may have to click "Load Data" in the upper right.